codeonlyjs/website/content/guide/renderSSR.md

 * All scripts and dependent libraries need to be able to run on client and server
 * Additional load on the server

-Often the primary quoted reason for SSR is improved SEO however most major search engines can now run page scripts and "see" the fully populated version of a page without using SSR.
+Often the main quoted reason for SSR is improved SEO however most major search engines can now run page scripts and "see" the fully populated version of a page without using SSR.

 A perhaps more important reason for SSR is for the inclusion of per-page social